 Sedgefield & The Garden Route

 The picturesque town of Sedgefield is 8 kilometres from Lakeside Lodge.
 It is Africa’s first official slow town and when you go there you will understand why.
 The town prides itself on its gentle pace of life.
 Sedgies call it the ‘tortoise pace’ and say it is good for one’s blood pressure.
 Sedgefield has art galleries, coffee shops and a wonderful Saturday farmers’ market.
 Beautiful towns abound in this part of the country.
 There is Great Brak, Little Brak, Oudtshoorn, Plettenberg Bay, Buffels Bay and Knysna, to name just a few.
 Knysna was founded by George Rex, who was said to be a love child of King George 111.
-It is home to the annual Knysna Oyster Festival.
+It is also home to the annual Knysna Oyster Festival.